MrBlinki/Born2beroot/README.md

 ## Tools
 **switch user**: to start a root shell, use `su -` or `su -l`
+> The (-) switch has the same effect as logging into a system directly with that user account.
+In essence, you become that user.

 **sudo**: `apt install sudo` -> `adduser maroth sudo` to add the user to the sudo group.